 You will need to contact your employer to ask if they use a childcare voucher scheme.
 Childcare voucher schemes are widely recognised by registered childcare providers as a form of payment.

 The voucher scheme will be changing due to the introduction of the new Tax Free Childcare Scheme 2017.
-April 2018 , the Childcare Voucher scheme will close to new applicants.
+As of October 2018 , the Childcare Voucher scheme will close to new applicants.

 If you have any news or up and coming events that you'd like to shout about, then please submit a post to Merthyr FIS by clicking the button belowSubmit News to Merthyr FIS